BenGOsborn/OsbornAI-Website/frontend/articles/deploy-a-model-to-heroku-for-free.md

 <br />

 Finally we have to define the Python packages required for our server to run.
-To do this, we create a new file called requirements.txt inside of the deployment folder that contains the package name and version of each package used in the project connected by a <code>==</code> on consecutive lines.
-The requirements.txt for my project can be found below as an example. <b>Make sure you include Gunicorn in your list of requirements or else your server will not start</b>.
+To do this, we create a new file called <i>requirements.txt</i> inside of the deployment folder that contains the package name and version of each package used in the project connected by a <code>==</code> on consecutive lines.
+The <i>requirements.txt</i> for my project can be found below as an example. <b>Make sure you include <code>gunicorn</code> in your list of requirements or else your server will not work properly when deployed</b>.

 <br />